dullroar/ten-steps-to-linux-survival/Step10.md

 kill -s SIGKILL 14302
 ```

-**Note:** `SIGKILL` should be used as a last resort, because a program is
-not allowed to catch it or be notified of it and hence can perform no
+**Note:** `SIGKILL` should be used as a last resort, because a program is not allowed to catch it
-closing logic or cleanup and that may lead to data corruption.
-It is for getting
+or be notified of it and hence can perform no closing logic or cleanup and that may lead to data
-rid of "hung" processes when nothing else will work.
-Always try to stop a
+corruption.
+It is for getting rid of "hung" processes when nothing else will work.
+Always try to
-program with a more "normal" method, which can include sending `SIGINT` to
+stop a program with a more "normal" method, which can include sending `SIGINT` to it first.
-it first.

 ## Exit, Smiling{.unnumbered}

-Sometimes a command runs and there isn't a good way to tell if it worked
-or not.
-UNIX programs are supposed to set an "exit status"
+Sometimes a command runs and there isn't a good way to tell if it worked or not.
+"UNIX" programs are
-when they end that by convention is `0` if the program exited successfully
+supposed to set an "exit status" when they end that by convention is `0` if the program exited
-and a non-zero, typically positive number if there was an error.
-The exit
+successfully and a non-zero, (typically) positive number if there was an error.
+The exit status for
-status for the last executed command or program can be shown at the
+the last executed command or program can be shown at the command line using the `$?`
+\index{Environment variables!\?@\texttt{?}}
-command line using the `$?`\drenv{Question mark} environment variable.
-Consider if the file
+\index{0@Symbols!\texttt{?} (exit status environment variable)} environment variable.
+Consider if
-`foo` exists and `bar` does not:
+the file `foo` exists and `bar` does not:

 \drcap{Examining exit codes}
 ```bash